Scalable Planning with Deep Neural Network Learned Transition Models: Neural Network Transition Learning

 The objective~\eqref{ref:learning_obj} minimizes squared reconstruction error of transition predictions for the next state in the data, where $\myvec{\gamma}$ denotes a vector of dimensional rescaling weights (defined in the \emph{loss normalization} section below) elementwise multiplied $\odot$ with the vector of residual prediction errors $\left[ \bar{\myvec{S}}'_n -\myvec{S}'_n\right]$.
-The objective also contains a regularization term $\vnorm{\boldsymbol{W}_k}_2^2$ with hyperparameter $\lambda \in \mathbb{R}$ to prevent overfitting.
+The objective also contains an $L_2$ regularization term $\vnorm{\boldsymbol{W}_k}_2^2$ with hyperparameter $\lambda \in \mathbb{R}$ to prevent overfitting\footnote{The $L_2$ regularization term on weights $\boldsymbol{W}_k$ is a standard method in the deep learning literature for limiting model complexity to prevent overfitting by penalizing weights with large values, cf. Section 7.1 of \cite{goodfellow2016deep}.}.
 Constraints (\ref{ref:learning_1})-(\ref{ref:learning_2}) define the nonlinear activation of $\myvec{Z}_k$ for hidden layers \mbox{$k\in \{1,\dots,K-1\}$} and outputs $\myvec{S}'_n$, where $g$ denotes a nonlinear activation function (specified below).
 To reduce notational clutter, we omit subscript $n$ of the hidden layers $\myvec{Z}_k$ though we remark that each unique state $\bar{\myvec{S}}_n$ and action $\bar{\myvec{A}}_n$ variable values naturally lead to a different activation pattern for the $\myvec{Z}_k$.

 We use Rectified Linear Units (ReLUs)~\cite{relu} of the form $\mathrm{ReLU}(x)=\max(x,0)$ as the activation function in this paper.
-ReLUs offer a twofold benefit for our planning tasks.
-First, in comparison to the other activation functions, such as sigmoid and hyperbolic tangent, ReLUs can be trained efficiently and permit direct compilation to a set of linear constraints in Mixed-Integer Linear Programming (MILP) as we will discuss in Section~\ref{MILP}.
-Second, ReLU activations are robust to the vanishing gradient problem which is advantageous in the context of planning through backpropagation over long horizons, which we will discuss in Section~\ref{TF}.
+ReLUs offer a threefold benefit for our planning tasks: \begin{enumerate} \item In comparison to other activation functions, such as the sigmoid or hyperbolic tangent, the ReLU can be trained efficiently and numerically stably since it's derivative is either 1 or 0. \item Since ReLUs produce a piecewise-linear approximation of the transition function, they permit direct compilation to a set of linear constraints (containing both continuous and integer variables) in Mixed-Integer Linear Programming (MILP) as we will discuss in Section~\ref{MILP}.
+Since the number of ReLUs and their constraint-based encoding significantly affects solution time, we do encounter scaling issues with the MILP approach, which we address with our contribution of an alternate gradient-based optimization approach in TF-Plan as we will discuss in Section~\ref{TF}. \item ReLU activations are robust to the vanishing gradient problem which is advantageous in the context of planning through backpropagation over long horizons, which we will discuss in Section~\ref{sec:long_horizon}. \end{enumerate}